Teeth Whitening: How it Works and What it Costs

-🤐Tooth discoloration is a common problem which also affects our smile.
-Find the best teeth whitening option for you to bring back your confidence!
+Tooth discoloration is a common problem that also affects our smile.
+Find the best teeth whitening option for you and bring back your confidence!
 The Oral Surgery DC Team

 Teeth whitening offers a quick, non-invasive way to enhance your smile.
 Universally valued by men and women alike, whitening (or bleaching) treatments are available to satisfy every budget, time frame and temperament.
 Whether in the form of professionally administered one-hour whitening sessions at your dentist's office, or home-use bleaching kits purchased at your local drugstore, solutions abound.